jenkins-x/jx/README.md

 ### Setting your prompt

-You can use the `jx prompt` to configure your CLI prompt to display the current team and environment you are working within
+You can use the `jx prompt` to configure your CLI prompt to display the current team and environment you are working within:

 		# Enable the prompt for bash
 		PS1="[\u@\h \W \$(jx prompt)]\$ "